Take a Dip Anytime: Explore The 5 Best Hot Springs in Colorado for a Relaxing Soak

 You might even get views of Mt.
-Sneffels, a 14,000+ foot mountain in the Ouray area if it is not hiding behind the clouds.
+Sneffels, a 14,000+ foot mountain in the Ouray area, if it is not hiding behind the clouds.

 What makes this place super unique is that it is clothing optional.
 Yep, that is right!
-Be free with nature!

-They also have a camping area if you are looking for a fun weekend stay.
-What I love about camping at the facility is you have more access to the hot springs.
-Ridgway, Colorado, is beautiful and a must-see for spectacular mountain vistas.
+Orvis also has a camping area if you are looking for a fun weekend stay.
+What I love about camping at the facility is you have longer access to the hot springs than people not camping.

 Glenwood Springs is home to one of Colorado’s most well-known hot springs pools just off I-70.
-The springs sit in the valley where the natural hot water is piped right out of the mountain!
+The springs sit in the valley where the natural hot water is piped right out of the mountain.

 The Springs Resort and Spa is in Southeast Colorado in the town of Pagosa Springs.
-Pagosa Springs tends to have fewer crowds since it is further from the Denver-metro area.
+Pagosa Springs tends to have fewer crowds since it is further from the Denver metro area.

 Did you know Wolf Creek tends to get the most snow out of all the ski resorts in Colorado?